Saturday, 25 March 2023 // The Frenchmen

 So I brace myself for what I imagine will be our adventure.
 I’m guessing politics will come up.
 I am happy to talk politics with Christian, not because I’m a proud Liberal, born and bred in the heart of American patriotism, in Lexington and Boston, Massachusetts, steeped in the Transcendentalism of Concord and Emerson and Thoreau, but because I have just learned the Rougier family did not lose control of this island due to their “absence” in France, during WWII, as mentioned in the biography.

 John has loaned me his copy of an amazing document, the 1968 British Land Resource Study: An Investigation of the Coconut Growing Potential of Christmas Island volume 1 The Environment and Plantations.
 A summary of history, records, and maps detailing exactly what the title describes, the document reveals a dirty little secret.
-It seems he British took possession of Christmas Island, not because Fr.
+It seems the British took possession of Christmas Island, not because Fr.
 Rougier’s nephew, who’d inherited the island, had vacated the island during WWII, as the bio suggests, but as “Custodian of Enemy Territory” when the nephew aligned himself with Vichy France.
 Fucking Nazis.

 Christian has been living here 25 years, and is threatening to move to the Philippines.
 He is 75.
 He will never move.